 How is Loy Krathong celebrated?

-The name, “Loy Krathong” translates roughly to mean, “to float a basket”—and the festival is marked by the creation and floating of small boats traditionally made of banana tree trunks and leaves, and decorated with flowers, candles, food and, odd as it sounds, the occasional hair or nail clipping (it’s meant as a sacrifice).
+The name, “Loy Krathong” translates roughly to mean, “to float a basket”.
+The festival is marked by the creation and floating of small boats traditionally made of banana tree trunks and leaves, and decorated with flowers, candles, food and, odd as it sounds, the occasional hair or nail clipping (it’s meant as a sacrifice).
 When you bend to float your basket on the river or water source, you release the bad energy and negative thoughts and begin afresh.
 You can also make wishes for luck and good fortune, especially in love.

-At least once on the day you’ll likely hear the Loy Krathong song, which, even after learning it nine years ago, still plays at random in my head.
+At least once on the day you’ll hear the Loy Krathong song, which, even after learning it nine years ago, still plays at random in my head.
 The song is accompanied by the traditional Thai Loy Krathong dance.
 All the dancers parade slowly in a big circle.
 They swirl their arms out of their waist, making a small circle with their fingers and thumbs (think of the OK symbol) and finishing with a quick flick of their wrists.

 November full moon shines